 Today, these appliances have gained greatly in popularity as people realize that electric kettles are actually the most convenient way to boil water for coffee, tea, cocoa or hot chocolate.
 They work much faster than a traditional kettle or saucepan and pot heated on a stove.
 Additionally, they will actually shut off on their own without causing damage, as opposed to a stove-top kettle left to boil for too long.
 Many just plain look beautiful on a countertop, as well.

-The number of electric kettles on the market has soared in recent years; here’s Groom+Style’s review of the top 5 best electric kettles currently available.
+The number of electric kettles on the market has soared in recent years; here’s Your House Garden’s review of the top 5 best electric kettles currently available.

 1. Breville BKE820XL Variable-Temperature Kettle

 Breville makes exceptional appliances, including top-of-the-line home espresso machines, so it’s not surprising that they also make a terrific electric kettle.